 |

 Sites of flexibility in proteins can modulate biological signaling, catalytic mechanisms, and interactions with binding partners.
-Targeting small molecules to these flexible regions is an avenue to develop novel points of functional control in MIF and GM-CSF.
+Targeting small molecules to these flexible regions is an avenue to develop novel points of functional control in MIF and GM-CSF, and to establish signatures of "free" (black) and "bound" (red) states.

-- Elucidating dynamic pathways in large enzyme complexes and machines
+- "Dynamic Allostery" - Elucidating long-range signaling pathways in large enzyme complexes and machines

 Molecular motions are critical to the optimization of enzyme scaffolds, occurring on timescales ranging from picoseconds-to-seconds that are often commensurate with steps of the catalytic cycle.
 These local fluctuations are known to propagate biological signals throughout the protein matrix, allowing enzyme complexes to synchronize the function of multiple domains.
 We aim to characterize these dynamic pathways so that we can a) pinpoint the chemical and biological activators of catalysis and b) identify points of functional control beyond the active site.
 These approaches are useful in elucidating chemical mechanisms and developing targeting strategies for disease-linked enzymes.